manopriyam/CS250_ASMT1_VBA/README.md

 ./a.out VBAtrial5.bas
 ```
 - The lexical analyser uses the following tokens in the follwing
-We have tokenized input characters and strings into following tokens:
+We have tokenized into following tokens:
 1. Comment: COMMENT
 2. String Literal: STRING_LITERAL
 3. Objects: OBJECTS_TYPE